HKTG/odin-recipes/README.md

 This is my very first TOP project!!
-I'll create a recipe website using HTML, and hopefully CSS + JS later on. s
+I'll create a recipe website using HTML, and hopefully CSS + JS later on.